-Attachment opportunities are made available for productions supported by Screen Queensland.
-Available opportunities will be listed below.
+Attachment opportunities are made available by application, for productions supported by Screen Queensland.

-Successful applicants are engaged for a minimum of five (5) weeks and are compensated at least $1,000 per week for their time.
+Successful applicants are engaged for a minimum of five weeks and are compensated at a minimum of Level 1 MEAA rates.

-Applications are strongly encouraged from Aboriginal and Torres Strait Islander practitioners as well as practitioners identifying as female/non-binary, LGBTQIA+, disabled, regionally based and culturally and linguistically diverse.
+Screen Queensland is committed to promoting diversity of opportunity in the screen industry as well as the diversity of screen stories.
+Expressions of interest are strongly encouraged from Aboriginal and Torres Strait Islander practitioners as well as practitioners identifying as female/non-binary, LGBTQIA+, living with a disability, regionally based and culturally and linguistically diverse.

-Finance, Production Attraction Strategy and PDV incentive applications must budget for early to mid-career professional attachment opportunities.
-Applicants should contact the SQ Content team to identify which attachment roles have the greatest demand and skills shortages.
+Finance, Production Attraction Strategy and PDV Incentive applications must budget for early to mid-career professional attachment opportunities.
+Applicants should contact the Screen Queensland Content team to identify which attachment roles have the greatest demand and skills shortages.

-For the Finance program, attachments should be engaged for a minimum of five (5) weeks and be compensated at least $1,000 per week for their time.
+For the Finance program, attachments should be engaged for a minimum of five (5) weeks and be compensated at a minimum of Level 1 MEAA rates.

 - Projects applying for under $200,000 must budget for at least 1 attachment